 \section{Acknowledgements}

 We thank T. Micklitz for invaluable discussions, in particular for bringing to our attention the possibility of applying techniques from quantum field theory in curved space in approaching the problem of the optical conductivity in graphene.
-G.M. would also like to thank A. Iorio and P. Pais for useful comments and discussions.
+We also thank A. Iorio and P. Pais for useful comments and discussions.
 The work of GM has been partially supported by Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico -- CNPq under grant 310291/2018-6, and Funda\c{c}\~ao Carlos Chagas Filho de Amparo \`a Pesquisa do Estado do Rio de Janeiro -- FAPERJ under grant E-26/202.725/2018.